MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 ### Step 1: Sign up for a Microsoft Teams account (free)

-A Microsoft Teams account is required to use Remote Assist mobile .
+A Microsoft Teams account is required to use Remote Assist mobile.
 If you don’t already have a Teams account, you can [create a
 Teams account for free](https://businessstore.microsoft.com/en-us/create-account/signup?products=CFQ7TTC0K8P5:0001&lm=deeplink&lmsrc=freePageWeb&cmpid=FreemiumSignUpHeader).

 ### Step 2: Download the app